Springe zum Inhalt →

 (Richie Beirach)

-Sheila Jordan, Paolo Fresu, Richie Beirach/Gregor Huebner Quartet feat.
+Patrick Manzecchi has worked and toured with Sheila Jordan, Paolo Fresu, Richie Beirach/Gregor Huebner Trio feat.
 George Mraz, Barry Harris Trio, François Lindemann International Trio feat.
-Robin Eubanks, Teddy Edwards, Scott Hamilton, Harry Allen, Pee Wee Ellis & Fred Wesley (the original „J.B.Horns“) feat.
+Robin Eubanks, Teddy Edwards Quartet, Scott Hamilton, Harry Allen, Pee Wee Ellis & Fred Wesley (the original „J.B.Horns“) feat.
 Rose Ann Dimalanda (aka RAD), Harald Haerter’s „CatScan“ feat.
 Arthur Blythe, Cornelius Claudio Kreusch Trio feat.
 Bobby Watson, Joe Magnarelli, Dick Oatts & Gary Smulyan, Mark Soskin, David Friedman, Gregoire Maret, Jimmy Woode, Reggie Johnson, Gregor Huebner Quintet feat.
 Tim Hagans & Harvie Swartz, Gary Barone Quartet, Vince Benedetti, Peter Madsen, Pierre Favre, Allan Praskin, Dusko Goykovich, Gianni Basso, Tom Banholzer Quintet feat.
-Joe Gallardo, Dan Barrett, Marian Petrescu Trio, Arkady Shilkloper, Sebastian Studnitzky, Sandy Patton, Lisa Bassenge Band, Anke Helfrich, Torsten de Winkel, Joo Kraus, Steffen Schorn, Olivia Trummer Quartet, Bernd Konrad, Thomas Siffling feat.
-Lyambiko & Torsten Goods, Luluk Purwanto, alongside many more renowned German, Swiss, French, Italian, Austrian, British and Czech musicians in clubs and at festivals and he’s recorded more than 50 CDs besides countless radio- and TV broadcasts, as well as music for dance productions, theatre and film music.
-He has produced 6 CDs under his own name between 2000 and 2023 (to come out in march 2024), two of them nominated for the German Record Critics‘ Award: ‚Rectilinear‘ in 2017 and ‚Talking To Myself‘ in 2022 (he is also nominated with Alex Behning’s ‚Streunen Ohne Schnur‘ in 2020 and even won the Award with Dorothée Kreusch-Jacob’s ‚Sonne, Mond Und Abendstern‘ in 2017).
+Joe Gallardo, Dan Barrett, Marian Petrescu Trio, Arkady Shilkloper, Sebastian Studnitzky, Sandy Patton, Lisa Bassenge Band, Anke Helfrich, Torsten de Winkel, Joo Kraus, Steffen Schorn, Olivia Trummer Quartet, Bernd Konrad (duo and band), Thomas Siffling feat.
+Lyambiko & Torsten Goods, Luluk Purwanto alongside many more renowned German, Swiss, French, Italian, Austrian, British and Czech musicians in clubs and at festivals and he’s recorded more than 50 CDs besides countless radio- and TV broadcasts, as well as music for dance productions, theatre and film music.
+He has produced 6 CDs under his own name between 2000 and 2024, three of them nominated for the German Record Critics‘ Award: ‚Rectilinear‘ in 2017, ‚Talking To Myself‘ in 2022 and ‚Tenderly‘ in 2024 (he is also nominated with Alex Behning’s ‚Streunen Ohne Schnur‘ in 2020 and even won the Award with Dorothée Kreusch-Jacob’s ‚Sonne, Mond Und Abendstern‘ in 2017).
 Patrick runs his own concert series “Jazz im Kulturzentrum” succesfully in Konstanz since 2007.
 Besides that he teaches in Konstanz and in Kreuzlingen (Switzerland). „Jazz is my musical home“, he says in one of his interviews, „and I take my profession very seriously.“

 „You really listen and do swing.
 Not that common anymore!“